MARVEL'S MONSTER MASH

 Returning to these roots immediately sent Frankenstein Monster rocketing to a higher league within Marvel's line of comic book titles.

-"Universal films" imagery by Val Mayerik (page 11 of Frankenstein Monster #16)
+"Universal films" imagery by Val Mayerik (Frankenstein Monster #16)

 The artistic rendering by Val Mayerik leaned heavily on established visuals from the classic Universal movies (most prominently when the basic story of the creation of the Monster is recapped on one page), and Mayerik (who was a mere 25 years old) was constantly gaining stability in developing his Karloff-based but nevertheless distinctive Marvel monster look - on the whole, his artwork fitted Moench's handling of the title and its developments very well.